 Like all financial institutions, Pfandbrief banks are subject to the European Single Supervisory Mechanism (SSM).
-The various banking supervisory authorities give effect to regulatory requirements in European and national provisions and carry out the Supervisory Review and Evaluation Process (SREP).
+The various banking supervisory authorities give effect to the regulatory requirements in European or national provisions and carry out the Supervisory Review and Evaluation Process (SREP).

 In legal terms, banking supervision is based on European and national provisions and is exercised by various supervisory authorities on the European and national level.
-Significant institutions are supervised directly by the ECB.
-Less significant institutions are supervised by national authorities, although the ECB exercises indirect supervision by setting standards for uniform supervisory practice.
+Significant institutions are supervised directly by the ECB banking supervision through so-called joint supervisory teams (JST).
+Less significant institutions are supervised by national competent authorities (NCA), although the ECB banking supervision exercises indirect supervision by setting standards for uniform supervisory practice.
 In Germany, the Federal Financial Supervisory Authority (BaFin), together with the Deutsche Bundesbank, handles the direct supervision of less significant institutions.

 The legal bases of supervision are essentially set down in European legislation: